All Products

 Configure the origin protocol

-If the resource path on the origin server changes but the client access URL must remain the same, use the origin URL rewrite feature.
-When a POP fetches a resource, it rewrites the requested URL path to the new path based on the configured rules.
+Use origin URL rewrite when the resource path on your origin server has changed but you need to keep client-facing URLs unchanged.
+When a POP fetches the resource, it rewrites the requested URL path to the new path based on your configured rules — without the client being aware of the change.

 Rewrite origin URLs